 A 2x3 independent measures design was employed to test the effect of the independent variables, type of PT accessibility and type of psychological processing, on participants' judgements of moral appropriateness and willingness to buy each AV (utilitarian swerve and non-utilitarian stay).
 Judgements of moral appropriateness for each AV model were measured on separate 10-point rating scales (0 indicating 'not at all appropriate', and 9 indicating 'definitely appropriate') and a utilitarian weight was calculated by subtracting judgements for non-utilitarian stay AVs from judgements for utilitarian swerve AVs.
-Willingness to buy was measured and calculated that they were not at all willing, and 9 indicated that they were definitely willing) and a utilitarian weight was calculated by subtracting judgements for non-utilitarian stay AVs from willingness judgements for utilitarian stay AVs from willingness to buy subtracting willingness judgements for non-utilitarian stay AVs from willingness to at all willing, and 9 indicated that they were definitely willing) and a utilitarian weight was calculated by subtracting willingness judgements for non-utilitarian stay AVs from willingness judgements for utilitarian swerve AVs.
+Willingness to buy was measured and calculated using the same method; participants rated their willingness to buy was each AV (0 indicated that they were not at all willing, and 9 indicated that they were definitely willing) and a utilitarian weight was calculated by subtracting judgements for non-utilitarian stay AVs from willingness judgements for utilitarian stay AVs from willingness to buy subtracting willingness judgements for non-utilitarian stay AVs from willingness to a transmission of the subtracting willingness is provided that they were definitely willing) and a utilitarian weight was calculated by subtracting willingness judgements for non-utilitarian stay AVs from willingness judgements for utilitarian serve AVs.